ILIAS-eLearning/ILIAS/Services/AssessmentQuestion/docs/readme.md

 # Service Class

-There are two requirements that cannot be handled by any concrete and question type specific implementation of any assessment question interfaces.
-Therefore the `ilAsqService` class provides a container for static methods handling this requirements.
+There are four requirements up to now that cannot be handled by any concrete and question type specific implementation of any assessment question interfaces.
+Therefore the `ilAsqService` class provides a container for methods handling this requirements.
+An instance of the service class can be requested using `$DIC->question()->service()`.

+* When integrating questions to any component for authoring purposes, a forwarding needs to be implemented in the component's `executeCommand()` method.
+To check wether any concrete question type authoring implementation is indeed the current next class in the control flow, a suitable method is provided in the `ilAsqService` class.
+* Due to the use of the QTI service during imports of QTI xmls a determination of the question type based on the QTI item is required, because an empty object instance needs to be requested.
+Currently the question type is provided by the QTI item, but this may get changed in the future. `ilAsqService` provides a suitable method for this purpose.
+* When question managing components need to copy questions within the same consumer instance a method is required to check for existing question titles. `ilAsqService` provides this message.

 # Usage of the Service